viamrobotics/docs/docs/components/board/_index.md

 ## Configuration

-For configuration information, first click on one of the following models:
+For model-specific configuration information, click on one of the following models:

 | Model | Description |
 | ----- | ----------- |